Simpanan Shariah Savings Option

 Who can apply for Simpanan Shariah?

-- Malaysian citizens or non-Malaysian citizens
+- Malaysian citizens and non-Malaysian citizens

-- All religions
+- Members of all religions

-- All races
+- Members of all races

 How can members register for Simpanan Shariah?